HassanSamine/Plant-Pulse/ROADMAP.md

 ---

 ## **Milestones**
-- [ ] Initialize the GitHub repository and project.
+- [ Done ] Initialize the GitHub repository and project.
 - [ ] Complete component breakdown and testing.
 - [ ] Build and simulate the project in Proteus.
 - [ ] Finalize the code and hardware integration.